Rokurokubi: Similar tales from other nations

 The type of rokurokubi whose necks separate from the rest of the body is said to have derived from stories of the Chinese yōkai, the hitōban (飛頭蛮) a yōkai whose head separates from the body and floats about.
-Like the rokurokobi, the hitoban has a line around its neck.
+Like the rokurokubi, the hitoban has a line around its neck.
 Chinese stories also tell of a yōkai called a rakutō (落頭) whose head comes off and floats about while the torso remains at rest on the futon.
 There is a tale that in the Three Kingdoms period, an Eastern Wu general, Zhu Huan employed a female servant who was a rakutō.
 It's said that she used its ears like wings.
 Another tale relates that in the Qin era, there was a clan from the south called rakutōmin (落頭民) who could fly around with only their heads.

 There are legends of creatures including Palasik, Kuyang, and Leyak from Indonesia, Penanggalan in Malaysia, and Krasue in Thailand.
 The heads of these creatures would separate from the body and float about with the entrails attached.

 The Chonchon is a mythical creature of South America which takes the form of a human head flying around in the air, sucking the life out of people.

 The manananggal is a creature of Philippines mythology.
 This female monster is slightly different since its whole body from the waist up detaches and grows giant bat-like wings.

 The yōkai researcher, Tada Katsumi states that these stories arrived in Japan in the Muromachi to Azuchi-Momoyama periods, when there was still trade with southern China and Southeast Asia.
 In the Edo period, when Japan adopted an isolationist policy an original Japanese yōkai, the rokurokubi evolved.